richelbilderbeek/bevy_tdd_book/respond_to_keyboard.md

 ## Conclusion

-We can now create an `App` with something that reponds to key presses.
+We can now create an `App` with something that responds to key presses.
 We have tested everything that the `App` does!